|

 kindness

 another with the love of God.
-In this way we become incorruptible, and one day
+In this we are incorruptible, and one day

 we will inherit a body that is incorruptible.
 God is asking us to remain

-homogenous in our hearts and in our bodies, that all things may point in the
+homogenous in our hearts and in our bodies in order that all things may point in the

-same direction toward the will of God that we may exhibit His character
+same direction, that we may exhibit His character

 through the fruits of the Spirit, and lead an incorruptible life that others